 So what should you pin?
 Well, basically, images from the Internet or even your own photographs that you have from your camera, smartphone or scanner.
 Think of Pinterest as a place to share images that you find and those that you own.
 For those with mobile devices such as smartphones or tablets, you can download the Pinterest app from the iTunes App Store (for Apple devices such as iPhone and iPad) or the Google Play store (for Android devices).
-Download the Pinterest button for your browser toolbar to make pinning images even easier.
+Download the to make pinning images even easier.
 Make sure that when you pin an image you give credit to the person or website that it is from.

 Here are some ideas to get you started on Pinterest:

 - Start a board where you share images of material items that were commonplace during your ancestor’s time.
 Pin images of what a kitchen was like in 1920 or what blacksmith tools your 3rd great-grandfather would have used.